maixianyu/parsing-method/generalDirectionalTopDown/README.md

 <br/>an example of input:
 <br/>aabc

+### backtracking
+Backtracking is a property of the parser, not of the implementation.
+Both depthFirst method and recursive descent method are of backtracking.

 ###breadthFirst method:
 <br/>λ go test parse.go parse_test.go -v
 <br/> parse_test.go:133: [S A a A a B b c #]